nhsbsa-data-analytics/.github/docs/pre-commit-gitleaks.md

 - MS Store python - The Microsoft Store version of python is what is installed on laptops.
 This is a poor version for development.
 The issue here seems to be the 256 character limit on file paths.
 The solution was to use `conda` to create a dedicated virtual environment with it's own python (just like done on the AVD).
 - Installing `conda` - Above issue lead to the need to install `conda` on my laptop.
 I tried several methods, but the one that finally worked was to install [`miniforge`](https://github.com/conda-forge/miniforge?tab=readme-ov-file#miniforge3).
 Unfortunately, without further setup that I did not feel like trying (as may not be possible as non-admin) this means using the command line interface that comes with `miniforge`.
 This is worse to use than git bash, but at least it works for this use case, and is not needed other than starting/stopping `pre-commit`.

-Once you have got some form of `conda` running, follow the same steps as as for AVD.
+Once you have got some form of `conda` running, follow the same [steps as as for AVD](#avd-environment).

 ## `gitleaks` installation

 1. Go to the [Gitleaks Releases Page](https://github.com/gitleaks/gitleaks/releases).
-2. Download the latest windows archive (e.g., gitleaks_8.30.0_windows_x64.zip) - you may need to click the 'Show all asses' link.
+2. Download the latest windows archive (e.g., gitleaks_8.30.0_windows_x64.zip) - you may need to click the 'Show all assets' link.
 3. Extract the zip.
 4. Place it in a folder of your choice (e.g., `C:\ProgramData`).
 5. Add the full path to your user `PATH` environment variable (e.g. `C:\ProgramData\gitleaks_8.30.0_windows_x64`).
 You can do this by searching for "env" in the Windows search and choosing the "Edit environment variables for your account" option, then finding and clicking "Edit" for the `PATH` variable.